 It would be a bit too tough for beginner students, but those around an upper elementary level could benefit from using it.
 While material is available in a number of different languages, the sentences are unfortunately the same for each language.
 This completely ignores the cultural context and uniqueness of every language.

 Glossika could be a useful tool for those who are studying multiple languages at the same time.
 Most people, however, will find that it isn’t worth the price.
 Glossika review.

 Good for the wide variety of instructors and topics

 Udemy is a platform where anyone can upload a course about pretty much anything.
 This includes several that teach German – over 125 at the moment.

 The prices can look intimidatingly high at first, but there are frequent sales.
 If you find a course you like, you’ll never need to pay more than $10 or $15 for it.
 Because it’s relatively easy to add a course, not all of them are great.
 Reading through the reviews helps, and they offer a 30-day money-back guarantee on any purchases.

 Most courses are targeted toward beginners, but there are some other unique ones, such as learning German while discovering Berlin, German for job interviews, short stories, and a bunch more.

-The Foreign Service Institute has made their courses, which are available for learning any of over 40 languages, available completely free.
-The courses are very old but they’re extensive and will get the job done.
+The Foreign Service Institute has made its courses, which are available in over 40 languages, available completely free.
+The courses are very old, but they’re extensive and will get the job done.

 For German, there are five courses to choose from.
 These include audio files and ebooks ranging from 119-659 pages.
 Everything is available for download or can be read online.